James-Damewood/SNAKE-/README.md

 Goal here is to create a multiplayer version of Snake.
-In general, the goal will be to grow your snake as large as possible without being eliminated by walls, objects, walls, or your opponents.
+In general, the goal will be to grow your snake as large as possible without being eliminated by walls, objects, or your opponents.

 Modes for victory can be:
 (1) Eliminate all other snakes